cryptomator/cryptomator.github.io/content/nis-2-guideline.en.md

 Companies from the following sectors are particularly affected:

-- **Energy:** Electricity, gas and oil suppliers must secure their networks against cyber attacks.
+- **Energy:** Electricity, gas and oil suppliers must secure their networks against cyberattacks.
 This includes both physical and digital infrastructures.

-- **Transportation:** Airlines, shipping companies, railroad companies and transport infrastructure operators must take cyber security measures to ensure smooth and secure operations.
+- **Transportation:** Airlines, shipping companies, railroad companies and transport infrastructure operators must take cybersecurity measures to ensure smooth and secure operations.

 - **Banking:** Financial institutions and payment service providers are required to protect their systems from data leaks and attacks to ensure the integrity and confidentiality of financial transactions.